chamerling/meetup-dashboard-openpaas/slides/index.md

 # OpenPaaS Dashboard
-## Live coding a new widget
+### Live coding a new widget with Vue.JS
 ---

-- Overview
+1. Overview
-- Widget API
+2. Widget API
-- Creating a new widget
+3. Creating a new widget

 ---